Empower vs Mint: Which Tool is Best for Your Finance?

 Retirement planning is one area that the Mint investment features really suffer – there is no retirement planning.

-Personal Capital, on the other hand, has a fantastic free tool for helping you grow enough wealth for your twilight years.
+Empower, on the other hand, has a fantastic free tool for helping you grow enough wealth for your twilight years.
 It works by analyzing your linked accounts, net worth, contributions to retirement accounts like 401(k) and IRA, and your planned retirement age.

 It will then project how much you could realistically expect to have at retirement.
 You can then run different scenarios to see how best to get on track.
-Best of all, Personal Capital will analyze the management fees you’re paying, so you can see where you can cut back on admin costs.
+Best of all, Empower will analyze the management fees you’re paying, so you can see where you can cut back on admin costs.

 Mint’s customer service is confined to chat, which reputedly doesn’t go much faster than email.

-Both Personal Capital and Mint are worth trusting with your data.
+Both Empower and Mint are worth trusting with your data.
 Both apps are read-only, meaning that if anyone should get into your account, they can’t do anything with your money.
 Even better, neither displays your full account details.
 Besides, they both use the kind of encryption commonly found at large financial institutions, making them extremely difficult to hack.

 Beyond that, you can boost security by using multi-factor authentication, and enabling touch ID if you have a compatible device.